-Climate change presents risks and opportunities to the sustainability of the business.
+Climate change presents risks and opportunities to the sustainability of our business.
 The Company's business strategy is exposed to the following risks over the short (<2030), medium (<2040) and longer (≥2040) term time horizons, across three major types of climate risk:

 - Physical risks (Short to Longer term): These are the first order risks arising from weather-related events, such as floods and storms.
 Their impact may be felt directly through property damage, or indirectly through subsequent events such as disruption of global supply chains or resource scarcity.
-Our operations may be impacted by physical risks affecting key supporting infrastructure and/or our outsourced service providers.
-The impact and likelihood of this risk is considered low, given our global presence and the Business Continuity Framework and procedures we have in place. - Transition risks (Short to Medium Term): These include financial risks deriving from the transition to a carbon net zero economy, and for Enstar this includes potential swift, adverse repricing of carbon-intensive financial assets. - In the near term our investment portfolio could be exposed to the loss of value in specific investments due to disruption caused by transitioning to a lower carbon emitting economy to the underlying assets.
+The Company's exposure to physical risks stem from our operations, including such risks to which we are exposed to through our suppliers and investments portfolios (i.e., physical risks of the underlying companies we are invested in).
+The Company's operations may be impacted by physical risks affecting our offices, key supporting infrastructure and/or our outsourced service providers.
+The impact and likelihood of this risk is considered low, given our global presence and the Business Continuity Framework and procedures we have in place.
+This was confirmed in our most recent independent climate risk scenario analysis assessment. - Transition risks (Short to Medium Term): These include financial risks deriving from the transition to a carbon net zero economy, and for Enstar this includes potential swift, adverse repricing of carbon-intensive financial assets. - In the near term our investment portfolio could be exposed to the loss of value in specific investments due to disruption to the underlying assets /companies caused by transitioning to a lower carbon emitting economy.
 The impact could increase over time if part of the transition to a greener economy is associated with increased production costs.
 Certain sectors could be subject to significant impairments due to changing consumer demand, the repricing of assets or changing regulatory requirements.

-The recent geo-political tensions resulting from the Russia-Ukraine conflict has the potential to accelerate these traditional risks through the need to diversify existing energy sources, including increased investment in energy derived from more sustainable sources.
+The recent geo-political tensions in the Middle East, -Ukraine and South-East Asia have the potential to accelerate these traditional risks through the need to diversify existing energy sources, including increased investment in energy derived from more sustainable sources.

 Liability risks (Short to Medium Term): These include third-party exposures such as claimants who have suffered climate-change related losses and damage, seeking compensation.
 Liability risks also include the unknown and potentially high costs of dealing with losses or damage from physical or transition risk factors.
-Liability risks are particularly high for those directors and officers who do not properly manage and report climate-related risks and commit errors and omissions.
+Liability risks can be particularly high for those directors and officers who do not properly manage and report climate-related risks and commit errors and omissions.